 This gemstone is the birthstone of November.
-And to be honest, that fact was a long time the only certainty we had when we talk about the gemstone topaz.
-It is such a confusing gemstone, that in history people never know what the topaz really was.
+And to be honest, that fact was a long time the only certainty we had when we talked about the gemstone topaz.
+It is such a confusing gemstone, that in history people never knew what the topaz really was.
 And still, this gemstone is not what you think it is.

 This gemstone has a confusing history

-This gemstone is known in the Western World for more than 2000 years.
-The Egyptians in the age of the pharao’s thought that the golden hue of the topaz came from the sun god Ra.
+This gemstone has been known in the Western World for more than 2,000 years.
+The Egyptians in the age of the pharaohs thought that the golden hue of the topaz came from the sun god Ra.
 In ancient references, they were talking or writing about it as a greenish-colored gemstone, but most likely they meant peridot or chrysolite.
 The latter literally meant ‘the golden stone’.

 In the Bible, it says that this gem was one of the gemstones set in the breastplate of Aaron.
 But it’s difficult to say, whether that is true or not.
 When you look at the general confusion about the names of gemstones and what gemstone they actually meant using a certain gemstone name, it’s most likely that the stones in the breastplate of Aaron and for that matter, the gemstones in my crowns or other famous pieces of jewelry too, is not the stone it was thought to be, but another one, that looked like it.